Woodsigel/rapid_util/README.md

 # rapid_util

-A simple C++17 based JSON marshal and unmarshal utility for converting between C++ struct objects and JSON using [RapidJSON](https://rapidjson.org) as the underlying parser.
+A simple C++17 JSON utility built on RapidJSON that automatically serializes and deserializes C++ structs to JSON using member fields as keys.
 The reflection preprocessors in this utility are inspired by [Boost Describe library](https://www.boost.org/doc/libs/1_89_0/libs/describe/doc/html/describe.html), with simplifications for ease of use and reduced dependencies.

 ## Features